htetpaihtun/docker-for-my-friends/chapter-6/README.md

 It’s important to note that the versions key does not deﬁne the version of Docker Compose or the Docker Engine.
 For information regarding compatibility between versions of the Docker Engine, Docker Compose, and the Compose file format, visit: https://docs.docker.com/compose/compose-file/compose-versioning

+Let's take a look at its top-level keywords.

 ---